Currently, we have 15 residents with 3 CMG positions offered each year.

 Do you have a wet lab for residents to practice?

-The University of Ottawa Ophthalmology Program introduces early surgical experience to its residents via the Surgical Simulation Centre to ensure that each resident is extremely well trained surgically before entering the OR.
+The University of Ottawa Ophthalmology Program introduces early surgical experience via the Surgical Simulation Centre to ensure that each resident is extremely well trained surgically before entering the OR.
 The Ophthalmology Surgical Simulation Centre (wet lab) offers the residents a place to learn and practice surgical procedures with the pig eye model developed by one of our staff physicians.
-In addition, the residents have access to the state-of-the-art EYESI simulator.
+In addition, the residents have access to an EYESI simulator.

 Dr. Ralf Buhrmann, Director of the Ophthalmology Surgical Simulation Centre (OSSC) has developed great hands on training programs for the residents such as: Instruction to Microsurgery Course (basic suturing); Basic Cataract Surgery Course; and Advanced Cataract Surgery Course.